Alvaro-Franqueira/projectCiclo/README.md

 I deployed the project in:
 https://casino-frontend-theta.vercel.app/

-It has the database in Supabase, the backend in Render and the frontend in Vercel.
+It has the database in Supabase, the backend in Render (https://github.com/Alvaro-Franqueira/Casino-Backend) and the frontend in Vercel (https://github.com/Alvaro-Franqueira/Casino-Frontend).
 I removed the payment part because it's not ready for production